 It doesn’t mean that I didn’t try “going back” to my previously secure and luminous sports haven.
 As unwatched game after unwatched game began to accumulate like a stack of mail on my doorstep, I forced myself to read two of my favorite current sportswriters, Chad Finn and Joe Posnanski, in the hope that they might steer me back to the commonality and passion of sports.
 Sure, I kept my MLB subscription, but after the Sox opening game in early April, I have never viewed another complete game on TV or via Gamecast since.

-Of course, given the fact that my beloved New England Patriots had just won their fourth Super Bowl, it was a rather odd time to pull away from the passion of competitive sports, especially after the most successful sports franchise in the twenty-first century won Super Bowl XLIX.
-After all, I had followed the Pats through hell or high water for fifty years and had even seen them play at Fenway Park on at least a dozen occasions back in the mid-1960s.
+Of course, given the fact that my beloved New England Patriots had just won their fourth Super Bowl, it was a rather odd time to pull away from the passion of competitive sports, especially after the most successful sports franchise in the 21st century won Super Bowl XLIX.
+After all, I had followed the Pats through hell or high water for 50 years and had even seen them play at Fenway Park on at least 20 occasions back in the mid-1960s.

 And so, it was not at all surprising that I faithfully watched each and every play of the Pats’ 2014 championship season, which ended with perhaps the most astonishing conclusion in Super Bowl history.
 (Yes, I well remember watching the first one – Lombardi’s Packers versus Stram’s Chiefs when I was nearly twelve).
 But in all honesty, I didn’t watch any of the pregame Super Bowl coverage this past February.
 During the game’s copious commercial breaks, I usually veered back to reading; I even missed a few plays because I was entrenched in a historical novel at the time.
 A Billie Holiday box set from Decca Records served as the audio backdrop throughout the entire contest.
 I guess I wanted to hear something immortal that would block out the cluttered, play-by-play banter that remained muted.